LogtalkDotOrg/logtalk3/tools/packs/NOTES.md

 - Make available a new pack registry as a git repo.
 This simplifies updating the registry and rolling back to a previous version.

+- Use registry and pack names that are valid unquoted atoms.
+Use descriptive names with underscores if necessary to link words.

 - Create new pack versions from git tags.

 - If the sources of a pack are available from a git repo, consider using